pSonatale/NL/README.md

 There is a code related to the machine learning model that reads text and analyzes emotions that fit that text.

-# Sonatale - KoBERT-based Emotion Analysis Model
+# KoBERT-based Emotion Analysis Model

 This project is a fine-tuning of a **emotional classification model that classifies seven emotions based on the KoBERT model for **Real-time Emotion Analysis**, one of the key features of the Sonatale app.